Motion Planning on One-Dimensional Peano Continua: Lusternik-Schnirelmann category and topological complexity

 \begin{definition} Let $X$ be a path-connected space.
 The \textit{(normalized) topological complexity} $\tc(X)$ of $X$ is the smallest integer $n$ for which there exists a filtration

-by closed subsets of $X\times X$ such that $F_{j+1}\backslash F_{j}$ admits a motion plan in $X$ for all $j\in\{0,1,2,\dots, n\}$.
+by closed subsets of $X\times X$ such that $F_{j}\backslash F_{j-1}$ admits a motion plan in $X$ for all $j\in\{0,1,2,\dots, n\}$.
 If no such $n$ exists, then $\tc(X)=\infty$. \end{definition}

-The standard definitions of $\cat(X)$ and $\tc(X)$ are somewhat different and are given in terms of suitable open covers instead of closed filtrations (cf. \cite{CLOT} and \cite{Farber2008}).
-However, it is clear that an open neighbourhood of a wild point in $X$ cannot be categorical in $X$, so if $X$ has wild points, then LS-category and topological complexity of $X$ are infinite.
+The above definitions for $\cat(X)$ and $\tc(X)$ in terms of closed filtrations is somewhat different than the standard definition given in terms of suitable open covers (cf. \cite{CLOT} and \cite{Farber2008}) but the idea of using finite filtrations to define these invariants is not new.
+For path-connected, paracompact spaces $X$, our definition of $\cat(X)$ is analogous to the definition of $\cat(X)$ given by I.M James \cite{James} in terms of finite filtrations of \textit{open} subsets.
+For Euclidean Neighborhood Retract (ENR) spaces $X$, it is shown in \cite[Proposition 4.12]{Farber2008} that our definition of $\tc(X)$ in terms of closed filtrations agrees with the standard one.
+If $X$ is a CW-complex, or more generally an Absolute Neighborhood Retract (ANR), the closed filtration definition of both $\cat(X)$ and $\tc(X)$ agrees with the standard one \cite{GarciaCalcines,Srinivasan2}.
+However, for more general spaces, the values may differ.

+Our choice of definition using filtrations by closed subsets is motivated by the fact that any open set in $X$ that contains a wild point of $x$ cannot be categorical in $X$.
+Hence, the classical definitions of $\cat(X)$ and $\tc(X)$ give infinite value when $X$ contains a wild point.
 A similar difficulty appears in the study of the topological complexity relative to a map \cite{Pavesic} and in geodesic motion planning \cite{Recio-Mitter}.
-In both cases a way out is to base the definitions on closed filtrations.
-Note that if $X$ is a CW-complex (or more generally, an Absolute Neighbourhood Retract -- see \cite{GarciaCalcines,Srinivasan2}) both variants give the same value of $\cat(X)$ and $\tc(X)$, while for more general spaces the values may differ.
+In both cases, a way out is to base the definitions on closed filtrations.

 Since our definitions are based on closed filtrations we must carefully verify which properties of $\cat(X)$ and $\tc(X)$ that appear in the literature are still valid.
 We take care of this in the following theorems.